Community Based Program Team

 Marina Jessop | Community-Based program Manager

 Marina Jessop obtained her Bachelor’s degree in Social Work from Arizona State University and a Bachelor’s in Social Development from the University of Cape Town in South Africa where she served as an Ambassadorial Scholar for Rotary International studying poverty, inequality, and injustice issues for marginalized communities.
 She has work experience as a social worker at the White Mountain S.A.F.E.
 House; a shelter for domestic violence and sexual assault victims in Northern Arizona.
 Marina also served as a Families First Specialist, a nonprofit organization based out of Salt Lake City, Utah where she worked with adolescents with behavioral issues.
-Marina currently the Community Based Program Manager for Chicanos Por La Causa, De Colores as well as a board member of the Arizona Coalition to End Sexual and Domestic Violence.
+Marina is currently the Community Based Program Manager for Chicanos Por La Causa, De Colores as well as a board member of the Arizona Coalition to End Sexual and Domestic Violence.

 Guadalupe Madrid | office manager